 In Those That Wake, this trope happens to places; forgetting about them makes them fade from existence where they are turned into pocket dimensions by Man In Suit.

 Hermione disappears from her family photos when, at the start of Harry Potter and the Deathly Hallows, she erases herself from her parents' memories for their safety.
 An interesting example in that she Retconsherself out.

 In Pact, a demon of the first choir known only as Ur (because it ate the rest of its name) does this to its victims, removing all memories of their existence but leaving the events that they affected intact, forcing people to wonder for the rest of their lives what and who they had lost to it that they can never remember.

-And, of course, this is also Q's main threat to Picard in the first (and last) episode: To wipe humanity itself out so completely that it will never have existed.
+This is also Q's main threat to Picard in the first ("Encounter At Farpoint") and last episode ("All Good Things..."): To wipe humanity itself out so completely that it will never have existed.

 Star Trek: Deep Space Nine, "Children of Time": The crew find out they started a colony 200 years in the past, and to prevent the non-existence of several thousand people, they agree to go back and strand themselves.
 However, Odo, having lived those 200 years, was distressed that Kira was going to die in this timeline from some severe injury.
 So he fixes the Defiant and causes the non-existence of those thousands of people, including himself.

-The same plot, with a research facility substituted for the ship and virtual reality goggles substituted for a Negative Space Wedgie, appeared in the Eureka episode "Games People Play."
+The same plot as TNG's "Remember Me", with a research facility substituted for the ship and virtual reality goggles substituted for a Negative Space Wedgie, appeared in the Eureka episode "Games People Play."
 Much like the TNG episode, it comes down to the ludicrous yet creepy statement that the population of Eureka is "two."